The Top 7 Things Money Can't Buy

-During these modern times, the value of American currency is dwindling because there are less gold reserves in existence that make the dollar valuable.
-Coins are not made from precious metals, silver and copper, like they once were.
+During these modern times, the value of American currency is dwindling because there are less gold reserves in existence that make the dollar have any value.
+Coins are not made from precious metals, silver, and copper like they once were.
 Plus there is more currency in circulation.
-Therefore American money can not be used to purchase as much as it did during past centuries.
+Therefore American money cannot be used to purchase as much as it did during past centuries.
 The rate at which other countries value American money has decreased, which makes it less valuable to foreign countries.

 Interesting Facts About Money